ferrellsl/QuikGrid/README.md

 The code has now been moved over to Visual Studio 2019 and I decided it was time to put this release on github as John and I are not young men anymore.
 We're both retired but I won't divulge our ages!
 LOL!

-Users who wish to create VRML models should note that QuikGrid generates VRML version 1.0 files which are ancient so I've added a converter/upgrade tool in the VRML 1.0 to VRML 2.0 Converter folder.
+Users who wish to create VRML models should note that QuikGrid generates VRML version 1.0 files which are ancient so I've added a converter/updgrade tool in the VRML 1.0 to VRML 2.0 Converter folder.
 I've also added a VRML Viewer app in the VRML Viewer folder.
-A sample VRML file of Wizard Island is located in the Sample Files folder.
+A sample VRML file of Wizard Island is located in the Sample Data folder.

 KNOWN BUGS: